Skip to main content

 Official Transcript from Acupuncture SchoolPrimary source · Sent directly from the school to the Board.

-If your license has lapsed for five (5) years or more, fingerprints are required.
-The Board may, at its discretion, require fingerprints for applicants whose license has lapsed less than five (5) years.
+All applicants must submit fingerprints for state and national criminal history background checks.
 Two methods are available: (1) FD-258 fingerprint cards mailed by the Board or obtained locally, or (2) LiveScan at MSBML.
 See Fingerprinting Options.

 How to Apply